 (See 8 C.F.R. § 214.2(o)(3)(ii).)

-The applicant must also be coming to the U.S. to perform in the area of extraordinary ability.
-He or she must be recognized as prominent in the field of endeavor.
-To demonstrate such recognition, the applicant will need to supply documents showing that he or she has been nominated for or have received significant national or international awards or prizes in the particular field, such as an Oscar, Emmy, Grammy, or Director's Guild Award.
-Alternately, the employer filing the petition can submit at least three of the following forms of documentation:
+Applicants must also be coming to the U.S. to perform in the area of extraordinary ability.
+They must be recognized as prominent in the field of endeavor.
+To demonstrate such recognition, applicants will need to supply documents showing that they have been nominated for or have received significant national or international awards or prizes in the particular field, such as an Oscar, Emmy, Grammy, or Director's Guild Award.
+Alternately, employers filing a petition can submit at least three of the following forms of documentation:

 If the above criteria do not lend themselves to the person's occupation and situation, the petitioning employer may submit alternative but comparable evidence in order to establish eligibility.